The Sulphur-crested Cockatoo is Australia's most famous cockatoo, easily recognised by their signature yellow crest and wings.

 Sulphur-crested Cockatoos are very adaptable and have become a common sight to people living in suburbs all over Australia.
 They don't have any trouble finding their own food, and your backyard may just be a great source.

 These snow-white cockatoos are very social, especially during autumn and winter when mating season has ended.
-They can even be seen in flocks of up to a hundred birds, and small clusters may feed in your backyard.
-Their day-long socialising, loud chatting and preening may make you think your backyard is the hottest party venue of the season!
+They can even be seen in flocks of up to a hundred birds, and small clusters may feed in your backyard while socialising, chatting and preening.

 Sulphur-crested Cockatoos spend their mid-mornings and afternoons feeding on a diverse menu of grass and plant seeds, leaf buds, berries, nuts, bulbous roots, grains and occasionally insect larvae.